-This practice parameter was revised collaboratively by the American College of Radiology (ACR), the American Brachytherapy Society (ABS), and the American Radium Society (ARS).
+This practice parameter was revised collaboratively by the American College of Radiology (ACR), the American Brachytherapy Society (ABS), and the American Society for Radiation Oncology (ASTRO).

 Brachytherapy is the use of radionuclides to treat malignancies or benign conditions by means of a radiation source placed close to or into the tumor or treatment site.
 This practice parameter refers only to the use of radionuclide brachytherapy.
 Brachytherapy alone or combined with external-beam therapy plays an important role in the management and treatment of patients with cancer [1].